 The main considerations in the evaluation of applications are the following:

-The significance of the proposed research and its relevance to the purposes of the University Center for Human Values (see http://uchv.princeton.edu/ for more information);
+- The significance of the proposed research and its relevance to the purposes of the University Center for Human Values (for more information, visit http://uchv.princeton.edu/);

 HOW TO APPLY

 Candidates must submit an online application at https://www.princeton.edu/acad-positions/position/26381.